Yay, new content! And look, itโsโฆ Oh. More nonsense about ST.

 1. A +1 to ST Roll hews closely to x1.15 Basic Lift.
 A 15% boost to Basic Lift normally requires success by 3 on a Lifting roll.
 So, if you game a lift as a roll against ST Roll, let a roll against HT-based Lifting boost ST Roll by 1 per every full 3 points of success.

 Actually, I recommend this: Let Lifting boost ST Roll in a lift by 1 for every full or partial 3 points of success (including success by 0).
-That’s clearly more generous, but I suggest it in the spirit of “any success should yield something” and in the spirit of getting more fun out of this rather unexciting skill.
+That’s clearly more generous, but I suggest it in the spirit of “any success should yield something” and in the spirit of getting more fun out of a rather unexciting skill.

 2. Okay, say you use extra effort to boost ST 2 by 20% to ST 2.4.
 You can easily calculate a new and improved Basic Lift for that, but otherwise, where’s the playable benefit from ST 2.4?
 You certainly can’t make a standard GURPS roll against it.
 There’s no extra damage.
 Even the ST Roll Table doesn’t seem to help, as it doesn’t cover fractional ST scores.

 So… Should you create an expanded ST Roll Table that pairs little fractional ST scores to ST Roll scores?
 You could do that, but you don’t need to.
-Just look at how a 20% boost in ST affects ST Roll elsewhere on the Table – say, from ST 10 to ST 12, or ST 20 to ST 24.
+Just look at how a 20% boost in ST affects ST Roll elsewhere on the Table โ say, from ST 10 to ST 12, or ST 20 to ST 24.
 In either case, the boost raises ST Roll by 2, which means the boost from ST 2 to 2.4 does the same.
 Your ST Roll of -14 increases by 2 to -12.

 DX Roll, IQ Roll…